To submit an online application, follow these steps:

 - Once all the event dates are added, click Continue Application to proceed to Step 6.

-- In Step 6: Attachments, block party and play street permits do not require any documents to be attached.
-Exception: If you list a Financially Responsible Party that is different than the Owner, a Letter of Authorization is required.
+- In Step 6: Attachments, Block Party and Play Street permits require a Street Closure Template be uploaded to submit your application.
+In addition, if you list a Financially Responsible Party that is different than the Owner, a Letter of Authorization is required.

 - On the File Upload pop-up, click Select.